concat-fuse/concat-fuse/README.md

 ===========

-`concat-fuse` is a [FUSE](http://fuse.sourceforge.net/) based virtual filesystem that allows handling a collection of files as if they were a single one.
+`concat-fuse` is a [FUSE](http://fuse.sourceforge.net/) based virtual filesystem for Linux that allows handling a collection of files as if they were a single one.
 It is essentially doing:

     cat *.txt > large_file